Teacher, writer/editor, lyricist, songwriter

 Adam currently teaches International Baccalaureate English Language and Literature and MYP English in Erlangen, Germany.
 His spare time is spent as a political news junkie, raising his two sons, running the school's Bluegreen Club, and composing, recording, and rarely (these days) performing his original songs.
 And writing about himself in the third person.

 After a childhood chiefly in Evanston and Charlottesville, then college, he returned to Chicago to begin a career in film production and editing while playing in coffeehouses and attending for several years the New Tuners Musical Theatre Workshop, primarily as a lyricist; his work was selected for two showcases.
-He also worked as a freelance editor/writer, often of textbooks, and eventually took on the role of three-time editor-in-chief of an annual Earth Day guide with a distribution reaching 300,000.
+He also worked extensively as a freelance and contract editor/writer, often of textbooks, and eventually took on the role of three-time editor-in-chief of an annual Earth Day guide with a distribution reaching 300,000.
 When he had time, he took on other work, such as, for a time, a puppeteer with the Hystopolis Puppet Theatre.
 Eventually he found his way into the then-cutting-edge world of children's software (starting with videodiscs!) in Chicago and then Seattle as an educational CD-ROM producer for Midisoft and Edmark.

 After various triumphs and travails, he worked as a technical editor for Microsoft Interface magazine before being accepted to the prestigious Musical Theatre Writing graduate program at New York University's Tisch School of the Arts.
 After earning his MFA in Writing for the Musical Theatre there, he joined the BMI-Lehman Engel Musical Theatre Workshop as a lyricist.
 He had several readings of short musical projects, but practical considerations intervened in this artistic life, as they often do.